Brunei–Malaysia border: Western Brunei Bay Sector

 Brunei's border with Sarawak here consists of a boundary line in Brunei Bay between the mouth of the Pandaruan River in the east, and one of the mouths of the Brunei River in the west, and which encloses a stretch of Malaysian waters adjacent to the mouth of the Limbang River.
-The Sarawak (Definition of Boundaries) Order in Council 1958 No 1518 sets ten points to enclose an area described as the "boundary in the approach to Batang Limbang" defined by bearings and distances from a beacon at 4°51′24″N 115°2′54″E.
+The Sarawak (Definition of Boundaries) Order in Council 1958 sets ten points to enclose an area described as the "boundary in the approach to Batang Limbang" defined by bearings and distances from a beacon at 4°51′24″N 115°2′54″E.

 Eastern Sector

-Brunei's eastern border with Sarawak stretches seaward from terminus of the eastern land border of the Sultanate's Temburong District at the mouth of the Bangau River with the Bay of Brunei, along straight lines joining a set of turning points until the Brunei-Sabah-Sarawak tripoint in the middle of the bay, as described in both the Sarawak (Definition of Boundaries) Order in Council 1958 No 1518 and North Borneo (Definition of Boundaries) Order in Council 1958 No 1517 as a "position bearing 050 degrees, distant 10.5 miles from Sapo Point light-structure".
+Brunei's eastern border with Sarawak stretches seaward from terminus of the eastern land border of the Sultanate's Temburong District at the mouth of the Bangau River with the Bay of Brunei, along straight lines joining a set of turning points until the Brunei-Sabah-Sarawak tripoint in the middle of the bay, as described in both the Sarawak (Definition of Boundaries) Order in Council 1958 and North Borneo (Definition of Boundaries) Order in Council 1958 as a "position bearing 050 degrees, distant 10.5 miles from Sapo Point light-structure".